 NOTE: Colorado College is responding to Coronavirus (COVID-19) developments.
 Summer Block A & B classes are being delivered via distance learning.
 On-campus admission visits are canceled until further notice.
 See Coronavirus Updates & Resources here.

 Examination of basic human anatomy, movement, exercise physiology, physiological adaptation, exercise program design, and links between physical activity, health, and performance.
 Laboratory sessions include measurement of physiological responses to physical activity, performance evaluation, and the estimation of aerobic power, anaerobic power, and body composition.
 Parameters such as work, power, velocity, and energy expenditure in humans will also be calculated.
+1 unit.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World lab or field requirement.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.

 Prerequisite: No credit if taken after Human Biology and Kinesiology 330.